-First checks for environment values, and and then for detected values.
+First checks for known system values, then for environment values, and finally for detected values.
 If remote_mode is True, then detection launches a job via the MPI launcher.

 Any value that is already valid, is not overwritten by successive stages.